cp-profiler/cp-profiler/README.md

 ![Collapsed Failed Subtrees](https://bitbucket.org/Msgmaxim/cp-profiler2/raw/76bb21242ad5427b10b84f7c4cb60f9b557490a0/docs/images/doc_traditional_collapsed.png)

 This view of the tree allows the user to show additional information for every node — its label, which usually represents the branching decision made by the solver to move from the parent node to its child.
-Pressing `L` on the keyboard will display labels for all descendants of the current node. `Shift + L` will display labels on the path to the current node.
+Pressing `L` on the keyboard will display labels for all descendants of the current node. `Shift+L` will display labels on the path to the current node.
 For example, the visualisation above shows branching decisions on the path from the first solution (shown as the new current node) to the root of the tree.

 Status bar at the bottom of the window displays node statistics: the depth of the tree and the counts of different types of nodes.